 Section 3.
 For the purpose of transacting the business of this corporation during the intervals between the meetings of the Board, the President, Vice President, Secretary, and Treasurer shall constitute the Executive Committee, with full authority to act.

 Section 4.
-Regular meetings of the Board shall be held.
+Regular meetings of the Board shall be held on the first Saturday of each month.
 Special meetings of the Board may be called by the President or Vice President on three days’ notice.

 Section 5.
 Any four officers listed in Section 1 shall constitute a quorum of the Board.